Wameedh/databases-systems-sp21-Wameedh/projects/README.md

 Note that get_queries_from() takes file and delimiter as inputs and returns queries which is what it reads from the file.

+Another challenge was that the Update query was not being accepted by connection.cursor().execute(query) function.
+The issue was in the formatting of the query since I was trying to add values taken from the user as inputs.
+I was able to find a solution to this problem by the help of the professor.